-Many amusement train rides operating today around the world are powered by internal
+Many amusement train rides operating around the world today are powered by internal

 combustion engines fueled by gasoline, propane, and diesel.
 The arrangement of the

-often are the primary demographic found on amusement train rides, are listed as most at risk to
+often are the primary demographic on amusement train rides, are listed as most at risk to

 The result is a healthier environment, higher rider satisfaction and